Decorator deal: sleep chain pitches for designer referrals

 The program is being marketed to the design community via trade publications, newsletters and direct-mail programs, according to Julie Martin, Metropolitan Mattress' designer representative for the program.

 Although the program has been offered for less than two weeks, "we have gotten several people registered already and gotten very positive feedback about the program overall," Martin reported.

-The simplicity of the program is its strength, said Mary Kolbe of Designers Showcase, one of the first designers to sign up for the program. https://futonadvisors.com/full-size-futon-mattress/
+The simplicity of the program is its strength, said Mary Kolbe of Designers Showcase, one of the first designers to sign up for the program.
+Full size futon mattress is one of the most popular products sold in this program.
+To have more information about this product, read here: https://futonadvisors.com/full-size-futon-mattress/

 "It seemed like it would just be so easy," Kolbe noted.
 "It will be nice to accommodate a client without knowing about mattresses.
 Lots of times a client has redone her entire house or bedroom and doesn't want to bother with the mattress, doesn't want to run all around town.
 They just want to be done with it."